evilrobot-01/HoneyComb/README.md

     genfstab -U /mnt >> /mnt/etc/fstab
     cat root/etc/fstab

 The USB device will require a startup.nsh file that the UEFI shell will run on boot.
 This is using the EFIStub functionality of the kernel.
 Replace /dev/sdxn below with the relevant partition identifier.
+See the UEFI boot entry section further below if you want to create one.

     echo "Image root=UUID=$(blkid -s UUID -o value /dev/sdX2) rw rootfstype=ext4 initrd=initramfs-linux.img" > /mnt/boot/startup.nsh
     cat /mnt/boot/startup.nsh